georgescharlesbrain/move/language/documentation/book/src/functions.md

 ### `entry` modifier

-The `entry` modifier is designed to allow module functions to be safely and directly invoked much like scripts.
-This allows module writers to specify which functions can be to begin execution.
-The module writer then knows that any non-`entry` function will be called from a Move program already in execution.
+The `entry` modifier is designed to allow module functions to be safely and directly invoked, much like scripts.
+This allows module writers to specify which functions can be used to begin execution.
+The module writer then knows that any non-`entry` function will only be called from a Move program already in execution.

 Essentially, `entry` functions are the "main" functions of a module, and they specify where Move programs start executing.